Why Toronto is a Runner's Paradise 🏃

 Traditional Options

-- Join a run club — Great for social runners, but schedules can be inflexible
+- Join a run club — Great for social runners (see 50+ options above!)

-- Running store groups — Show up at weekly runs and become a regular
+- Running store groups — Show up at weekly runs, become a regular

 - Strava clubs — Connect with local runners online

-- Ask at races — Post-race is a great time to meet people
+- Ask at races — Post-race is great for meeting people

 The Challenge